praekeltfoundation/ways-of-working/docs/tech/https.md

 compatibility issues on any platform but the effectiveness of the encrypted connection is reduced as the connection is decrypted at Opera's servers.

+You can use the [SSL Server Test from SSL Labs](https://www.ssllabs.com/ssltest/) with one of our domains to see the most up-to-date configuration that we support.

 ### Server Name Indication (SNI) compatibility

 The first and most important feature that any device connecting to an HTTPS site on our